gokuu/jasper-command-line/README.md

 Print a jasper document via the command line

+### Disclaimer:
-**Disclaimer**: This is almost completely based on the great work by [Fortes Informática](https://github.com/fortesinformatica), with the gem [jasper-rails](https://github.com/fortesinformatica/jasper-rails).
+This is almost completely based on the great work by [Fortes Informática](https://github.com/fortesinformatica), with the gem [jasper-rails](https://github.com/fortesinformatica/jasper-rails).
 I built this out of  necessity for a project that wouldn't run [jasper-rails](https://github.com/fortesinformatica/jasper-rails) on top of Ubuntu + nginx + Passenger.

 This gem embeds the .jar files provided by [jasper-rails](https://github.com/fortesinformatica/jasper-rails), so you don't need to include the gem ([jasper-rails](https://github.com/fortesinformatica/jasper-rails) requires the whole Ruby on Rails framework, which isn't necessary in this case).

 It also embeds the .jar files needed to digitally sign the PDF, if necessary.
 The PDF files are signed using [PortableSigner](http://portablesigner.sourceforge.net) by [Peter Pfläging](peter.pflaeging@wien.gv.at).
 All credit for the digital signature code goes to him.

+### Other acknowledgements:

+* [Prawn](http://prawn.majesticseacreature.com), a "Fast, Nimble PDF Writer for Ruby"
+* [Henrik Nyh](http://henrik.nyh.se/) for the auto-print addition to Prawn, [prawn-print](https://github.com/barsoom/prawn-print).

 ## Dependencies